danTapps/homebridge-hubitat-makerapi/README.md

 ***v0.1.0*** - Ported app over from my tonesto7 version and added Websocket channel.
 Reworked Device Classification, HSM and modes currently not supported!!!
 ***v0.1.7*** - Fixed issuse with Siri
+***v0.1.8*** - Fixed issue with setting Thermostat temperature, make a device a Fan if it has the attributes switch and level and the device type contains the words "fan control"

 <br>

 # Explanation: